-These White House greetings are completely free, you just need to send in a request following the guide below.
+These White House greetings are completely free; you just need to send in a request following the guide below.
+Be sure to follow the directions exactly and double-check everything you're submitting.
+You won't get to fix anything later if you make a mistake.

 Your White House greeting signed by the president will be a keepsake that will truly be cherished for many years to come.